What do termite queens look like?

 How to get rid of termite queens

 Termite queens play a central role in colony reproduction and survival, making their elimination essential for long‐term control.
 Termites can infiltrate homes and infest difficult‐to‐reach areas like under floors and behind walls.
-Their small size allows them to enter through tiny cracks, making detection and elimination without professional help challenging.
+Unlike bees, termite queens can generally not be moved, as they dwell deep within the colony's nest.

-Contacting a professional for termite control is the best option.
+Contacting a professional for a free termite inspection is the best option.
 At Terminix, we have customized solutions for each type of termite designed to target and eliminate colonies, including their queens.
 Our technicians will assess your property and implement effective treatment and prevention strategies to help protect your home from termites.